Down the Large Rabbit Hole: Stone- C ech Compactification Approach

 Hence, since $p$ is a filter, by item (iii) above we have $A \cap B \in p$.
 Hence, appealing to Lemma \ref{9}, we can consider $A$ to be a color class in an $r$-coloring so that we have a monochromatic solution to $x+y=z$ with $x=d$, $y=a-d$, and $z=a$.
 This result is known as {Schur's Theorem}.

 In order to obtain van der Waerden's Theorem through the use of ultrafilters, quite a bit of algebra of $\beta\mathbb{Z}^+$ is needed, so we will not present that here.
 The interested reader should consult the sublime book by Hindman and Strauss \cite{HS}.
 Unfortunately for our goal, while reading through this book it becomes quite clear that the number of colors used to state the Ramsey-type results is irrelevant and can be kept arbitrary in the arguments.
 So there does not seem a natural way to control for the number of colors.
-On the other hand, there are many types of ``largeness" that can be proved using ultrafilters.
+On the other hand, there are many types of {\it largeness} that can be proved using ultrafilters.
+A good description of largeness via ultrafilters is given by Bergelson and Downarowicz in \cite{BD}.
+An intuitive notion of largeness would be that a certain property $P$ is large (in the general sense) if $P$ itself is partition regular or if every set with property $P$ is partition regular in some (possibly different) sense.

 Perhaps one of these types of largeness will help achieve our goal.
-Below is a summary of how these different types are related; most of the chart is due to Bergelson and Hindman \cite{BH}.
+Figure 2, below, gives a summary of how these different types are related; most of the chart is due to Bergelson and Hindman \cite{BH}.

 In defining the terms in Figure 2, we will start at the bottom and work our way up.
-As we move up the chart, the concepts are all types of ``largeness" that increase in robustness.
+As we move up the chart, the concepts are all types of largeness that increase in robustness.

 \begin{definitions} Let $S \subseteq \mathbb{Z}^+$.
 We say that $S$ is \begin{itemize} \item[](i) {\it accessible} if every $r$-coloring, for every $r$, admits arbitrarily long progressions $x_1,x_2,\dots,x_n$ such that $x_{i+1}-x_i \in S$ for $i=1,2,\dots,n-1$.